esoreq/Day_one/_episodes/08-Syntax Essentials.md

 # Syntax Essentials rules

+1. A naming convention simplifies collaboration - use them
 1. Code blocks are defined by indentation (can be either space or tab)
-1. One statement per line
+1. Try to avoid using more than one statement per line
 1. Python is case sensitive : $vara \neq  varA$
 1. Path specification uses forward slashes (regardless of OS): `~/user/home`
-1. There is no need to add a command terminator ;
+1. There is no need to add a command terminator `;`
-1. You can combine two executable statements using a semicolon `;`
+1. You can combine two executable statements using a semicolon `;`  (but avoid that if you can)
-1. String literals can be defined using single <'> double <"> or even triple <'''> quotes
+1. String literals can be defined using single `'` double `"` or even triple `'''` quotes
 1. It is considered good conduct to keep lines of code short
 1. Backslash \\ can be used to stack lines of code together
 1. Expressions enclosed in brackets i.e. (), [] or {} don't need a backslash
 1. Comments in Python begin with a hash mark (#) and whitespace character and continue to the end of the line.
 1. Keywords are protected and should not be used as variables